PlaidCloud/website/content/en/docs/tasks/service-catalog/install-service-catalog-using-helm.md

 ```

-## Install Service Catalog in your Kubernetes cluster
+## Install Service Catalog in your PlaidCloud cluster

 Install Service Catalog from the root of the Helm repository using the following command: